TickTeam/guide-tt/what_is_calendar_view.md

 **What’s special to Calendar View?**

-1.With Calendar View in TickTick, you can view calendar info in week or month by dragging calendar up or down.
+1.You can view tasks in week view or in month view by dragging calendar up or down.

-2.A blue dot below the date indicates that you have tasks on that day.
-Tap a date in calendar, and tasks on that day will be displayed below.
+2.The date with a blue dot below indicates you have tasks.
+Tap a date in calendar, and tasks will be displayed below.

-3.It is super easy to change tasks’ due dates in Calendar View.
+3.It is super easy to change tasks’ due dates.
 Just press and drag a task to a new date in calendar.

 ![](../images/andcalendadrag.png)